robgnu/grav-plugin-subscriber/README.md

 * Edit the page content and set this code at your preferred position:
  `{{ subscriber() }}`
 * Visit your Page and you will note, that nothing new happens.
 That's correct.
 Now it's needed to add some parameters to your URL to test the plugin.
+* Enable translation support in your GRAV site. [see the GRAV Documentation how to do this](https://learn.getgrav.org/content/multi-language#single-language-different-than-english)
 * There are two parameters you have to set to start working.
  * **action** defines the task.
 The value can be **subscribe** or **unsubscribe**
  * **email** ist the e-mail address to (un)subscribe.